 For example, if your company’s IT system isn’t available, what impact will that have on employees to do their jobs?
 What efficiencies (time and money savings) can you obtain by upgrading your technology?
 How can you optimize customer experience and maximize value across different business functions by collecting and using your data in a more holistic way?
 These are all important questions to examine with our customers.”

-Q: Do utilities typically evaluate both software and hardware assets together in one capital portfolio, or is the spend evaluated independently from critical infrastructure?
+Q: Do organizations typically evaluate both software and hardware assets together in one capital portfolio, or is the spend evaluated independently from critical infrastructure?
 Is this trending in one direction or another?

 “A little of both.
 The trend is for organizations to want to have a comprehensive view of what they’re doing in IT which allows for more consistency and efficiency in decision making.
 Hardware spend tends to be transactional and sustainment-based, such as applied to desktop refresh programs and programmatic type of investments.
 Software spend incorporates big system initiatives like outage management upgrades.
 Usually the spend is from the same budget as critical infrastructure since the two are so intertwined with technology really forming a core part of the delivery of the business solution rather than a standalone initiative.”

-Q: Which other industries can benefit from a value framework?
+Q: What other industries can benefit from a value framework?
 Any ideas about what’s next on the horizon?

 “The Copperleaf Value Framework applies to any company that needs to make informed decisions.
 Because there are so many similarities and common issues around safety, environment, and reliability for industries with large infrastructure, the Framework expands most naturally to industries like oil and gas, mining, transportation, pulp and paper, telecommunications, and of course, IT across a wide range of industries.”